-To put that into perspective, I am only just nudging 5’1 and a healthy weight for me – as someone that trains for strength, agility and power - is between 48 to 52kgs.
+To put that into perspective, I am only just nudging 5’1 and a healthy weight for me – as someone that trains for strength, agility and power - is between 48 to 50kgs.
 So an additional 30kgs on my frame was pretty significant and more than ½ my body weight.
 Needless to say, it was very uncomfortable and it felt like I was carrying around my conjoined twin with me every day.

 My techniques for losing weight are not radical or extreme.
 I focus on long-term results that are sustainable, safe and kind to my body while also limiting the health risks of quickly and dramatically losing weight.

 For me, getting back into shape wasn’t a number on the scales and it most definitely wasn’t about pushing myself to extremes with low calorie restrictive diets and high amounts of cardio and exercise.
-It was about reconnecting with my body, using food as medicine, discovering my passion for exercise and learning about rituals to support my health and wellness.
+It was about reconnecting with my body, using food as fuel, discovering my passion for exercise and learning about rituals to support my health and wellness.

 It took me six months to lose ten kilos when I was 23.
 After my pregnancy, I managed to lose the 30 kilos quite steadily over the course of nine months.
 I also regained my pre-baby strength and toning and, if I do say so myself, look and feel even better than before!